Dog Shampoo Ingredient Database? Ingredients To Look For Or Avoid In Dog Shampoo

 Aloe Vera: The Skin Saviour

 Aloe vera is a powerful natural ingredient that deeply moisturises and calms irritated skin.
-I didn’t realise how much it could help until I saw the change in my dog’s dry, itchy patches.
-Aloe soothes inflammation and keeps the skin hydrated without any harsh chemicals.
-It’s gentle and safe, even for dogs with sensitive skin or allergies.
+Before I noticed the improvement in my dog’s dry, itchy spots, I had no idea how much it could assist.
+Aloe, without harsh chemicals, reduces inflammation and hydrates the skin.
+Even for dogs with sensitive skin or allergies, it is safe and mild.

 Oatmeal: The Itch-Reliever

 Oatmeal has been a trusted remedy for soothing itchy, dry skin for ages.
-It works by forming a protective barrier on the skin that locks in moisture and reduces irritation.
-When my dog’s back and belly started to look flaky and itchy, I tried an oatmeal-based shampoo after some research.
-It was a game-changer.
+It works by creating a layer of defence over the skin that retains moisture and reduces discomfort.
+After doing some research, I tried an oatmeal-based shampoo when my dog’s belly and back began to appear flaky and scratchy.
+It changed the game.

 Coconut Oil: The Natural Moisturiser